Godfrey Evans: After cricket

 After his retirement from professional cricket Evans ran the Jolly Drover pub at Hill Brow, Hampshire, then on the main A3 road, sporting the muttonchop whiskers he had admired in his grandfather.
 He published two memoirs: Behind the Stumps (1951) and The Gloves are Off (1960).
 The pub was adorned with cricketing photographs and Evans was always ready to reminisce about his cricketing days.
 He became a cricket expert for bookmakers Ladbrokes, famously offering odds of 500 to 1 on an England victory against Australia at Headingley in 1981, the match in which Ian Botham and Bob Willis fought back from following-on at 227 runs behind to achieve an improbable victory.
+Evans was also a commentator for ITV's coverage of Cricket during the late 1960s/early 1970s alongside Rex Alston.

 Evans played himself in an episode of the television adaptation of the play Outside Edge.

 He also appeared as himself along with Colin Cowdrey and Frank Tyson in the 1956 episode of Hancock's Half Hour titled "The Test Match".

 Godfrey Evans died on 3 May 1999, survived by his wife, Angela, and a daughter Abigail (b.
 1975), now Abigail Farndon.